Jehovanie/Jehovanie/README.md

     ![Trello Badge](https://img.shields.io/badge/Trello-0052CC?logo=trello&logoColor=fff&style=flat)

-\* Skills in study and improvement.
+\* I'm always eager to discover new technologies and methodologies..

 <!--
 **Jehovanie/Jehovanie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.